 Global consumer goods company Unilever is upskilling employees by the thousands, but understands that’s just a start.

-Combined, these initiatives make up a signiﬁcant focus on learning and experimenting for the 90-year-old company.
+Combined, these initiatives make up a signiﬁcant focus on learning and experimenting for the 90-year-old company and allowed Unilever to quickly adapt in 2020.

 What’s sweeter than employee success?
 Ideas